diegotyner/Vault-Deployment/content/College/Classes/ECS189G-L2.md

 Learn a **function mapping** from historical data to predict:
 - *Discrete class labels* - classification, supervised
 - *Continuous values* - Regression, supervised
-- *Cluster inidicators* - Clustering, unsupervised
+- *Cluster indicators* - Clustering, unsupervised

 Also have semi-supervised and reinforcement learning